MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 In the previous output, you can see that stress-ng is the top process generating large number of events and might result into performance issues.
 Most likely stress-ng is generating the system call with ID 82.
 You can create a ticket with Microsoft to get this process excluded.
 In future as part of upcoming enhancements, you have more control to apply such exclusions at your end.

-Exclusions applied to auditd can't be migrated or copied to eBPF.
+Exclusions applied to AutitD can't be migrated or copied to eBPF.
 Common concerns such as noisy logs, kernel panic, noisy syscalls are already taken care of by eBPF internally.
 In case you want to add any further exclusions, then reach out to Microsoft to get the necessary exclusions applied.

 ## FAQs - Transition to eBPF

 **1. Why should you consider moving to eBPF?**

-The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux serves as an efficient alternative to auditd and addresses various challenges associated with the auditd event provider while providing significant advantages in terms of performance and system stability.
+The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux serves as an efficient alternative to AutitD and addresses various challenges associated with the AutitD event provider while providing significant advantages in terms of performance and system stability.
 Some of the key benefits include -

-•	Performance: eBPF significantly improves performance by reducing the overhead on system resources compared to Auditd.
+•	Performance: eBPF significantly improves performance by reducing the overhead on system resources compared to AutitD.

 •	Resource Efficiency: eBPF uses fewer resources, which helps maintain system stability even under heavy load conditions.